thecosignstudio/process/_chapters/05-chapter-natalia.md

 Do not criticize.
 Suspend any judgment until the end of the session.
 "%}

-2. Be sure to know your responsibilities and the overall team hierarchy.

-{% include dosndonts.html dos="
-Make sure you clearly understand your role and the tasks you’re responsible for.
+{% include dosndonts.html introduction="2.
+Be sure to know your responsibilities and the overall team hierarchy." dos=" Make sure you clearly understand your role and the tasks you’re responsible for.
 | When responsible for task distribution, be sure to balance skill sets and eliminate gaps
 " donts="
 Don’t forget about the project timeline and task deadlines.
 "%}

-3. When a design conflict emerges, bring the discussion back to the business objectives.
+{% include dosndonts.html introduction="3.
+When a design conflict emerges, bring the discussion back to the business objectives." dos="

-{% include dosndonts.html dos="
 When a conflict arises, gather all arguments from the team and choose the solution which serves your product’s business objectives better.
 | Support your ideas with real-life examples and surveys.
 " donts="